Code-Institute-Submissions/Worlds-most-amazing-memory-game/README.md

 * the image sizing when the card is flipped is wrong. ive tried all sorts of things to change it like changing from px to % then i tried to re size the images using photoshop and re load them back in but that didnt work either.
 I think the issue is coming from the way im flipping the cards using the css.
 * the cards are not exactly central on ipad but they look ok, theyre slightly off but it affects the iamges once margin or padding is alterered.
+* if you click too quickly on the cards before they turn back over when its checking for a match then the click counter goes down.

 ## Deployment: